 You may be surprised to learn that running-specific shoes didn't really appear in the U.S. until the mid-1960s.
 That’s when a company called Blue Ribbon Sports began importing Tiger shoes from Japan.
 Blue Ribbon Sports—which in 1978 became Nike—eventually created a new running-shoe industry by beefing up cushioning, giving more stability and adding pronation control.

-But after decades of wearing increasingly high-tech shoes, some runners began questioning their purpose and effectiveness.
+But after decades of increasingly high-tech shoes, some runners began questioning their purpose and effectiveness.
 Their answer: Go back to basics and run barefoot, or use a minimalist shoe to imitate barefoot running but with a bit of protection.

 So what led to this conclusion?